 The research programme on the barge loading of HFOs is characterized by a number of key strengths that provide a solid basis for future decision making.
 Notable attributes include its comprehensive nature with personal exposures, atmospheric emissions, and health hazards independently examined and reported upon.
 The exposure monitoring programme included the use of sampling equipment that allowed the separate collection of aerosols and vapours so the contribution of each type of release could be assessed during the barge loading operations.
 In addition, state-of-the-science emissions estimation algorithms were developed that allowed the calculation of worst case atmospheric releases of total hydrocarbons during a barge loading scenario.
 The study also featured the generation of HFO condensates that allowed the mutagenic hazard of the volatile fraction to be determined in a modified Ames assay.
 Perhaps the greatest the strength of this programme was, however, the wide array of analytical techniques used to characterize, to the extent possible, the hydrocarbon composition of the various HFOs being examined.

 Although the programme was well designed and executed, there are several uncertainties and limitations that need to be considered when interpreting the results.
 First, the number of HFO loading sites and personal samples collected during monitoring campaign was limited, although the compositional variation reported in the literature was also apparent for the HFOs included in the present study, as evidenced by the individual PAH levels in Table 9 which varied over more than an order of magnitude in some cases.
 This prevented a full statistical analysis of the results relative to applicable occupation exposure limits.
 This encumbrance was not viewed as a particularly serious problem; however, since observed personal exposure levels were uniformly low, showing little variability across the five operations surveyed.
 As a result, the inclusion of additional personal exposure samples would not have appreciably changed the magnitude of the exposure margin relative to the OELs.
 Second, the personal exposure monitoring was confined to the measurement of THC levels and a suite of three aromatic hydrocarbons deemed to be good markers of HFO exposures under actual barge loading conditions.
 Again, given the low exposure levels, a more refined speciation for individual hydrocarbons would not be expected to yield OEL safety margins that are different from those reported.
 Third, the BIA sampler employed in the study has been validated in wind speeds up to 4 m.s-1 (Kenny et al., 1997), but in one survey of the present study the outdoor wind speed exceeded that value.
 The type of aerosol expected however would consist of very small droplets due to condensation phenomena which are much less likely to be influenced by high wind speed than large droplets.
 Finally, the hazard analysis with the mist condensates was restricted to a determination of the mutagenic potential in a modified Ames assay.
 Although additional testing would have provided greater perspective on the range of possible hazards, the time required for a more complete evaluation would have been prohibitively long.
+However, the low mutagenicity indices of the fume condensates are corroborated by the low levels of PAH measured in the condensates aa well as by the low levels of fluorescence.
+In fact, the three independent measurements all indicate the low mutagenic hazard of the fume condensates.

 Conclusions